frozenfoxx/docker-crawl/README.md

   ![Screenshot showing az aks create](./docs/azakscreate.png)

-* Get the managed identity client id by running az aks show and make a note of the principalId, clientId, subscriptionId, and nodeResourceGroup for later use.
+* Get the managed identity client id by running az aks show and make a note of the kubelet clientId for later use.

   ```shell
   az aks show -n <cluster name> -g <resource group>